-Studies have aimed to explain why novices struggle when programming with AI. \citeauthor{lucchetti2024substance} attributed novices' ineffective prompting to a lack of effective vocabulary and relevant context for the AI to generate code \cite{lucchetti2024substance}. \citeauthor{Prather_WideningGap} and \citeauthor{tankelevitch2024metacognitive} argued that some of the challenges are metacognitive.
-For example, novice students struggle to verify the correctness of output, leading them down an incorrect path that may only compound their existing struggles \cite{Prather_WideningGap}.
+Studies have aimed to explain why novices struggle when programming with AI. \citeauthor{lucchetti2024substance} attributed novices' ineffective prompting to difficulty incorporating the context that is needed for the AI to generate effective code; and that, when students get caught in unproductive prompting cycles, it's often because they continue making surface-level wording changes rather than adding what's missing~\cite{lucchetti2024substance}. \citeauthor{Prather_WideningGap} and \citeauthor{tankelevitch2024metacognitive} argued that some of the challenges are metacognitive \cite{Prather_WideningGap, tankelevitch2024metacognitive}.
+For example, novice students struggle to verify the correctness of output, leading them down an incorrect path that may only compound their existing struggles~\cite{Prather_WideningGap}.

 In short, the studies above focused on how novices use and struggle with first-generation AI tools that involve more programmer-code interactions than vibe coding.
 In response, our study takes the first steps in understanding how novice programmers prompt and verify the output of a vibe coding platform that, by design, lowers the interactions between programmers and code.